-The O&M Plan must include provisions for instances when encapsulated friable, or damaged ACM or LBP may become exposed.
-Provisions must include sampling and analysis of settled dust and/or periodic air monitoring to supplement the efforts of a visual re-inspection of these areas.
+If the facility contains friable, or damaged ACM or LBP, a section of the DCA O&M Plan must include provisions for sampling and analysis of settled dust and/or periodic air monitoring to supplement, not replace, the efforts of a visual re-inspection of these areas.
 If air monitoring is conducted, a baseline study must be performed as a comparison value for future air monitoring events.
 Visual inspections can recognize situations and anticipate future exposure, whereas air monitoring can only detect a problem after it has occurred.
 However, these supplemental methods may provide management with an early warning of deterioration or disturbance of the ACM or LBP.
 Because of the need for particular sampling equipment and the specialized nature and training required to perform this supplemental testing, a professional engineering firm with these capabilities must be consulted to conduct these services.